 The aims for allocating the available funds are:

-When ISSM announces a new round for applications, all applicants are required to use the Zorgniotti Grant Application Form for the completion of their proposal.
-The application form can be obtained through the ISSM Executive Office and/or can be downloaded from the ISSM website.
+All applicants are required to use the Zorgniotti Grant Application Form for the completion of their proposal.
+The application form can be obtained through the ISSM Executive Office.
 Completed application forms need to be returned to the ISSM Executive Office before the deadline.
 Incomplete forms and/or forms submitted after the deadline will not be accepted.

 The ISSM supports operating grants for terms of one (1) or two (2) years.

 The ISSM Board of Directors decides on the amount to allocate from the Zorgniotti Fund to grant applications submitted by the Affiliated Societies.
 Awards for Zorgniotti Grants are up to USD 10,000 for one-or two year projects.
 Please note that indirect costs or overhead may not be included in these awards.

 All Zorgniotti Grant Applications will be reviewed by the ISSM Grants and Prizes Committee, after which they will be subject to a final review by the ISSM Executive Committee and/or Board.
 The Committees aim to finalize the review within six (6) weeks.

 Submitters of an application form will be informed within six (6) weeks after the deadline.
 The Principal Applicant will be advised of the duration and amount of the grant awarded.
 A fully executed letter of agreement must be returned to the ISSM Executive Office in order for the funds to be released.
 Payment of the grant amount will be remitted as stated in the letter of agreement and Accounting Procedures.

 An extension of the term of a Grant without any additional funds may be approved when requested and justified in writing.
 Extensions of term will be either for six (6) or twelve (12) months and may only be requested once for any given grant.
 A request for an extension must include:

 - the amount of money to be carried into the extension period;